 What is the best state to live in?
 If someone asks you what the best state to live in is, you’ll probably say your state or a state you’ve lived in before.
 If you ask your neighbor, a friend, or a relative, their answer may be different.
 Everyone has a different opinion of the best states based on different factors.
 One person may like one state because it isn’t densely populated.
 Someone else may enjoy another state because of its weather.
 Because we all have opinions on what makes something the “best,” it’s hard to determine exactly what state is the best to live.

 However, some publications and organizations have done their research, looked at various factors, and have created lists of the best states in the United States.
-One of the most comprehensive records is the Best States list published by the U.S. News & World Report.
+One of the most comprehensive records is the Best States Ranking by U.S. News & World Report.

 Washington state ranks first as the best state to live in.
 Washington ranked fourth for health and education, third for the economy, and second for infrastructure.
 Additionally, residents won’t pay state income tax, enjoy a thriving job market and global business relationships, and have many higher education opportunities.
 Washington is also one of the most environmentally-friendly states and has beautiful scenery to match.

 New Hampshire is the second-best state to live in in the United States.
 New Hampshire ranks first for opportunity and crime & corrections as well as fourth for the natural environment and fifth for education.
 New Hampshire is one of the safest and healthiest states in America.
 The job market is strong, specifically in Portsmouth, where has one of the lowest unemployment rates out of 372 metropolitan areas in the United States and has been rated among the 50 best job markets.